Focus is on education systems strengthening and gender equality

 Sweden focuses on strengthening educational systems

-In 2015, Sweden channeled US$115 million (56% of its overall education ODA) as core contributions to multilateral organizations (latest year for which complete data is available), a 31% increase from 2014.
-This increase is largely due to advanced payments to the UN’s Relief and Works Agency for Palestine Refugees in the near East (UNRWA): In January 2015, Sweden pledged SEK715 million (US$89 million) to the organization for 2015 and 2016, US$44 million of which was disbursed in 2015.
+In 2016, Sweden channeled US$71 million (37% of its overall education ODA) as core contributions to multilateral organizations.
+A peak in 2015 was due to advanced payments to the UN’s Relief and Works Agency for Palestine Refugees in the near East (UNRWA): In January 2015, Sweden pledged SEK715 million (US$89 million) to the organization for 2015 and 2016, US$44 million of which was disbursed in 2015.
 Other large recipients include the World Bank (US$33 million) and the European Union (US$20 million).
 On top of this, Sweden provides significant amounts of funding to multilateral organizations through funding earmarked for specific topics or countries, which is reported as bilateral ODA.
-In 2015, this represented US$37 million, bringing education ODA channeled through multilateral organizations to US$151 million, or 74% of Sweden’s education ODA.
+In 2016, this represented US$60 million, bringing education ODA channeled through multilateral organizations to US$131 million, or 68% of Sweden’s education ODA.